 Philadelphia Stories, co-founded by Carla Spataro and Christine Weiser in 2004, began with the mission to publish the finest literary fiction, poetry, essays, and art from the Delaware Valley, and to make the quarterly magazine available for free.
 Since its inception, the non-profit organization has expanded its programs to include two national contests, a magazine for young writers, and a books division.

 “We are grateful to the amazing writers and artists who have shared their work in our magazine over the past 15 years,” says Philadelphia Stories Executive Director Christine Weiser.
 “It is an honor to showcase the talent of the Delaware Valley in Philadelphia Stories and share their work with 5,000 readers each quarter.
 It is also an honor to have the support of our member community who help keep the magazine in print and free.”

 “When I came across the issue of Philadelphia Stories that contained my piece in my local Delaware County library,” writes author Nancy Farrell, “the joy I experienced was immeasurable.
 Philadelphia Stories sparks the imagination of the public, likely inspiring its readers to pick up a pen or a paint brush.
 Philadelphia Stories is a special publication, and what exists within its pages is magical.”

-The 15th Anniversary Party will celebrate ten years of writing with the launch of The Best of Philadelphia Stories, 10th Anniversary Edition.
+The 15th Anniversary Party will celebrate fifteen years of writing with the launch of The Best of Philadelphia Stories, 15th Anniversary Edition.

 The 15th Anniversary Celebration will also be the opening of the art exhibit, The Philadelphia Stories 15th Anniversary Art Exhibition, a unique collaboration of local artists celebrating 15 years of publishing the work of local artists.
 The public opening of the exhibit will take place on Saturday, November 16, 2019, and runs through December 5, 2019 at the Cheltenham Center for the Arts.